 The NICU is proud to be a part of the Vermont-Oxford Network, a collaborative of healthcare providers from about 900 hospitals worldwide that is dedicated to improving the quality and safety of medical care for infants and their families.
 The Network maintains a database of information about the care and outcomes of high-risk newborn infants that provides unique, reliable and confidential for participating NICUs to use in quality management, process improvement, internal audit and peer review.
 Over the last few years, our NICU has become a leader in respiratory management of very low birth weight infants and has one of the lowest incidences of chronic lung disease in premature infants in the nation.

 The Hoops Family Children's Hospital is committed to responding to the evolving healthcare needs of babies and children in our community.
-As the staff recognized the potential growth and impact of caring for babies born with addiction, resources were dedicated to creating our Neonatal Therapeutic Unit (NTU), which we believe offers the best approach for care.
+As the staff recognized the potential growth and impact of caring for babies born with substance reliance, resources were dedicated to creating our Neonatal Therapeutic Unit (NTU), which we believe offers the best approach for care.